Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 We also consider the simpler kinetics in spin systems.
 In altermagnets, the hopping can be described by an effective model \cite{Ouassou2023}

 where $w$ is the spin anisotropy.
 We include altermagnets in our study because of their similarities to the multiorbital systems.
-Namely, in both Eq.\ \eqref{t_orbit} and \eqref{t_AM}, there is an intimate link between the spatial symmetry of the crystal and the angular momentum of the electrons.
-We emphasize that $\tilde{t}^{\mathrm{AM}}_{nm}$ breaks $\mathcal{PT}$ symmetry, while there are no symmetry-lowering terms in $\tilde{t}^L_{nm}$, rendering it a truly minimal model.
+Namely, in both Eqs.\ \eqref{t_orbit} and \eqref{t_AM}, there is an intimate link between the spatial symmetry of the crystal and the angular momentum of the electrons.

 Including a chemical potential $\mu$, the Hamiltonian for both the multiorbital and spin systems can be expressed concisely as